aboli-mahajan/ADM-movie-recommendation/README.txt

 ************************************************************************************************************************
 CHANGES
 ************************************************************************************************************************
+version 0.5
+Final Release
+- Fully featured MongoDB movie recommendation engine that includes recommendation based on the following:
+a) Ratings of movies
+b) Release year of a movie
+c) Genres of movies with the choice of selecting latest or old movies
+d) User's most frequently viewed genres
+- Optimized code with error handling
+- Modified output formats for ease of comprehension
+- Added two levels in the menu to separate distinct functionality
+- Incorporated extra filter for allowing the user to view only latest movies while searching by genres
+- Minor bug fixes
+- Features of MongoDB used: Map reduce, aggregation, regular expression, MongoDB queries

 version 0.4
 Release Candidate
-- Modified the simple recommendation done using rating and movie release year.
+- Modified the simple recommendation done using rating and movie release year
-- Added a feature to enable users to rate new movies and update existing ratings.
+- Added a feature to enable users to rate new movies and update existing ratings
-- Reduced code repetition by storing Map-Reduce output in a new collection.
+- Reduced code repetition by storing Map-Reduce output in a new collection
-- Used MongoDB aggregation pipeline to group movies into a unique list.
+- Used MongoDB aggregation pipeline to group movies into a unique list
-- Added input validations.
+- Added input validations
-- Performed error handling.
+- Performed error handling
-- Minor bug fixes.
+- Minor bug fixes

 version 0.3
 Beta Release
-- Devised a Map-Reduce code to find average ratings of movies belonging to a set of input genres.
+- Devised a Map-Reduce code to find average ratings of movies belonging to a set of input genres
 - Evaluated a user's commonly reviewed movie genres.
-Used the most frequent genres as an input to the Map-Reduce function to find matching movies.
+Used the most frequent genres as an input to the Map-Reduce function to find matching movies
-- Added the option to run the recommendation system in a loop.
+- Added the option to run the recommendation system in a loop
-- Further added a utility package for common code.
+- Further added a utility package for common code
-- Limited the results to the top 20 records based on highest average rating in each case.
+- Limited the results to the top 20 records based on highest average rating in each case
 - To do: error handling

 version 0.2
 Alpha Release
-- Completed a first pass implementation of the primary use case.
+- Completed a first pass implementation of the primary use case
-- Implemented recommendation functions based on the rating and the release year of the movies through user input.
+- Implemented recommendation functions based on the rating and the release year of the movies through user input
 - Modularized the code that handles database connectivity and read-write calls into a different class.
 Business logic is included in RecommendMovies.java.
-The main class i.e "MoviesMain.java" is responsible for calling the functions of different classes.
+The main class i.e "MoviesMain.java" is responsible for calling the functions of different classes

 version 0.1